hacs/documentation/documentation/categories/python_scripts.md

 [For more about configure HACS with YAML have a look here](configuration/legacy.md)

-## Python Scripts themes in Home Assistant
+## Python Scripts in Home Assistant

 Add this to your `configuration.yaml`